What are cranial neuropathies?

 - Hearing tests.

-- Angiography, which is a special X-ray that uses contrast dye and takes pictures of your heart and blood vessels.
+- Angiography.
+This is a special X-ray that uses contrast dye and takes pictures of your heart and blood vessels.

 How are cranial neuropathies treated?

 But it's important to diagnose and treat any health conditions that are causing the neuropathy.
 Treating common causes like high blood pressure, infections, and diabetes can help to treat the neuropathy.
-Eating nutritious foods, avoiding smoking, and limiting alcohol are also helpful in managing neuropathy.
+Eating nutritious foods, avoiding smoking, and limiting alcohol can also help manage neuropathy.

 Can cranial neuropathies be prevented?